djangoflow/flutter-djangoflow/packages/djangoflow_chat/README.md

 ## Abstract

-The djangoflow_chat package provides a set of classes and methods for building real-time chat applications in Flutter using [django-df-chat](https://github.com/djangoflow/django-df-chat) and by generating `openapi` package via [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli).
+The djangoflow_chat package provides a set of classes and methods for building real-time chat applications in Flutter using [django-df-chat](https://github.com/djangoflow/django-df-chat) and by generating `djangoflow_openapi` package via [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli).

 [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli) is a very powerful tool that allows us to generate client libraries(api calling methods) following Repository pattern, documentation, tests etc for `Dart` language from the OpenApi/Swagger spec file.
 A good can be this article on how to generate OpenApi client library from OpenApi/Swagger specification [Article Link](https://medium.com/@rtlsilva/generating-dart-rest-api-client-libraries-using-openapi-generator-9b3dc517e68c)